Shu-Ann/Try/README.md

 # Udemy-Analysis-System
 Udemy backend analysis system including courses, instructors, reviews.

-The needed python libraries are in `requirement.txt`
+The needed python libraries are in `requirements.txt` All dataset are in `data` folder.

 ## Introduction